EMD GP30: Rebuilds

 The Atchison, Topeka and Santa Fe Railway (ATSF) had previously performed a similar upgrade in its own Cleburne, Texas shops, stripping the locomotives down to bare metal and rebuilding with new equipment.
 The 567D3 engines were upgraded to a 2500-horsepower rating by the use of 645-series power assemblies.
 The generators and traction motors were upgraded and control and electrical equipment was replaced.
 The trucks received Hyatt roller bearings and single-shoe brake systems.
 Rooftop air conditioners and new horns were added.
 The locomotives were repainted in the blue and yellow Yellowbonnet scheme, and designated GP30u (for upgraded).
 78 of these survived until the BNSF merger, and were eventually all sold off.
-In 2016, BNSF traded Larry's Truck and Electric (LTEX) 26 GP38s for 24 of the ex-ATSF GP30us for their GP39-3 rebuild program.
-The Reading Blue Mountain and Northern Railroad acquired a total of six of the former BNSF/ATSF GP30us from LTEX and designates them as GP39RN locomotives.
+In 2016, BNSF traded Larry's Truck and Electric 26 GP38s for 24 of the former ATSF GP30us for their GP39-3 rebuild program.
+The Reading Blue Mountain and Northern Railroad acquired a total of six of the former BNSF/ATSF GP30us from Larry's and designates them as GP39RN locomotives.

 The Soo Line Railroad rebuilt three GP30s with CAT 3516 engines rated at 2000 hp.
 These were designated GP30C.

 The Illinois Central Gulf Railroad rebuilt two GP30s in the early 1980s.
 These units were designated GP26.
 As of 2018, the units remain in service on the Cimarron Valley Railroad.

 The Chessie System rebuilt its GP30 units into GP30Ms, adding newer components, new traction motors and reducing their power to 2000 hp.
 They lasted with CSX into the mid-to-late 1990s, long after Seaboard System GP30s had been sold, retired and scrapped, or turned into road slugs.